A Course on the Introduction to Quantum Software Engineering: Experience Report: Background and Educational Context

 In parallel, vendor- and community-driven resources (such as platform-specific training portals like the PennyLane Codebook~\cite{pennylane_codebook} or the now deprecated Qiskit Textbook~\cite{qiskitextbook2023}) support hands-on experimentation and tool familiarity.
 While valuable for learning specific frameworks, these materials are typically self-guided, platform-centric, and not designed as comprehensive academic curricula.
 As a result, they offer limited support for reasoning about design trade-offs, testing strategies, or long-term maintainability of quantum software.

-\header{Evidence of educational gaps.} Prior work highlights structural limitations in quantum computing education.
+Prior work highlights structural limitations in quantum computing education.
 A 2020 empirical study of practitioners~\cite{shaydulin2020making} reported few formal training pathways, with most contributors relying on self-directed learning and ad hoc combinations of physics, mathematics, and CS backgrounds.
 In 2025, a comprehensive roadmap of QSE research~\cite[pp.~17--18]{murillo2025quantum} identified workforce training as a prerequisite and a challenge for the field's maturation, emphasizing the need to define comprehensive training strategies and develop systematic QSE methodologies to support the transition from classical to quantum software development.
 Together, these findings suggest that existing educational offerings lag behind emerging QSE practice and have yet to systematically adopt an SE framing.

-\header{SE gaps in quantum computing education.} The absence of an explicit SE perspective leaves several gaps.
+The absence of an explicit SE perspective leaves several gaps.
 Students are rarely exposed to testing, debugging, and quality assurance practices for quantum programs, despite nondeterminism, noise, and probabilistic outcomes being intrinsic to current hardware.
 Lifecycle concerns (such as requirements engineering, abstraction design, tooling choices, backend portability, and maintainability) are often implicit or omitted entirely.

 From an SE perspective, quantum computing allows limited reuse of classical techniques but also breaks key assumptions on which many SE methods rely~\cite{miranskyy2019testing,murillo2025quantum}.
 Determinism, repeatability, and clear test oracles are foundational in classical SE, yet quantum programs exhibit inherent probabilistic behaviour and sensitivity to noise and platform variability~\cite{miranskyy2019testing,murillo2025quantum}.
 For example, quantum programs cannot be debugged in the classical sense on real quantum hardware: the internal quantum state is not directly observable, and repeated executions yield only statistical distributions~\cite{miranskyy2020quantum,miranskyy2021testing}.
 These mismatches complicate direct transfer of established SE techniques and necessitate careful adaptation or the development of new approaches.
 Addressing these tensions requires educational experiences that explicitly prepare students to reason about quantum programs as evolving software systems rather than as isolated algorithmic artifacts.